PetarKachev/SoftUni-courses/README.md

-# SoftUni-courses
+# SoftUni-courses and Projects
-Courses from my education in SoftUni
+Courses from my education in SoftUni and different interesting projects.